Rooi Gevaar, 2022

 “the SADF troops pertaining to Operation Savannah had many tactics to avoid leaving a trace. one of them was stripping all cans in ration packs of labels, instead painting and colour coding them.”

-Operation Savannah was a secret exercise in Angola that materialized in battles between the SADF with UNITA and FAPLA(MPLA) with Cuban assisting forces. the impetus for such was, initially, to increase the strength of UNITA and FNLA, as well as impede the MPLA from proclaiming independence in Luanda, the capital, and consequently ruling the country. following the unsuccessful mission, the aim of the operation shifted to attempt to overthrow the government and instate Unita (who was receiving military support from the SADF) in power. this was motivated by intimidation felt by the Apartheid regime of Marxist MPLA assuming power. the possibility was perceived as a threat to the prevalence of South African occupation of Namibia (then South West Africa) and, on a greater scale, the prominence of the Apartheid regime.
+Operation Savannah was a SADF secret exercise in Angola that materialized in battles between the SADF with UNITA and FAPLA(MPLA) with Cuban assisting forces. the impetus for such was, initially, to increase the strength of UNITA and FNLA, as well as impede the MPLA from proclaiming independence in Luanda, the capital, and consequently ruling the country. following the unsuccessful mission, the aim of the operation shifted to attempt to overthrow the government and instate Unita (who was receiving military support from the SADF) in power. this was motivated by an “intimidation” felt by the Apartheid regime of Marxist MPLA assuming power. the possibility was perceived as a threat to the prevalence of Apartheid occupation of Namibia (then South West Africa) and, on a greater scale, the prominence of the Apartheid regime.

-such fight to remain heterotopic, as a result, created a real world dystopia in a foreign land, pushing people to migrate, families to be dismantled and large numbers of lives to be lost. dystopia, in the context of literature, has been described as an imaginary unpleasant place characterised by suffering.
-(Geetha, 2014) South African invasion in Angola dated back to the 1960s (Correia & Verhoef, 2009), before independence, and official relations with the country’s former coloniser, Portugal, date back to the 1870s with the use of Mozambican miners in Kimberley.
-(Correia & Verhoef, 2009) South Africa offered military support and gear to the Portuguese regime during the struggle for independence. their presence in the country remined consistent until 1990 as Namibia became independent and the end of apartheid regime was foreseeable. such happened after the battle of Cuito Cuanavale which instigated the independence of Namibia from South African claws.
+South African invasion in Angola dated back to the 1960s (Correia & Verhoef, 2009), before independence, and official relations with the country’s former coloniser, Portugal, date back to the 1870s with the use of Mozambican miners in Kimberley.
+(Correia & Verhoef, 2009) South Africa offered military support and gear to the Portuguese regime during the struggle for independence. their presence in the country remained consistent until 1990 as Namibia became independent and the end of apartheid regime was foreseeable. such happened after the battle of Cuito Cuanavale which instigated the independence of Namibia from South African claws.

 the apartheid government went through great lengths to erase this phenomenon, as they initially had claimed that the main reason for invasion in Angola was to dismantle SWAPO bases (Correia & Verhoef, 2009) that had been established in the country, as this occurred as Namibia was in fight for Independence.
 Botha on an interview with the Washington post in 1976, during the course of the operation, stated that there was SADF presence in Angola only 50 miles above the border with Namibia.
-(Warwick, 2012) such claims were false and were made after the SADF had reached beyond 1000 Km from the borders and really close to Luanda, being stopped from reaching it by the destruction of the bridge of Keve river. despite faint portions of information on the battles have been made available to the general public through books, reports and documentaries, accountability has not been taken by commanding chiefs for atrocities ordered and propaganda mass-spread in order to justify it, as well as barbarities committed by SADF soldiers in the name of the regime and SADF respectively. historical accountability is the concept linking to accountability being taken in the present by institutions and organizations for violations committed in the past.
+(Warwick, 2012) such claims were false and were made after the SADF had reached beyond 1000 Km from the borders, nearing Luanda and only being stopped from reaching it by the destruction of the bridge of Keve river. despite faint portions of information on the battles have been made available to the general public through books, reports and documentaries, accountability has not been taken for atrocities ordered and propaganda mass-spread in order to justify it, as well as barbarities committed by SADF soldiers in the name of the regime and SADF respectively. historical accountability is the concept linking to accountability being taken in the present by institutions and organizations for violations committed in the past.
 (DIRKS, 2004) the erasure of events such as the ones that unfolded as a result of Operation Savannah served as a hindrance for such process to take place.

-the closest to reparations for human rights violations pertaining to the apartheid regime was the Truth and Reconciliation commission.
+the closest to reparations for human rights violations under the apartheid regime was the Truth and Reconciliation commission.
 The TRC was denied access to documents linking to Operation Savannah and consequently there were no hearings linking to the operation.
 (Truth and Reconciliation commission, 1998) such was justified as there being a need for a separate commission for crimes commited outside of South Africa.
-(Truth and Reconciliation commission, 1998) investigation into atrocities by white South Africans during the course of the apartheid regime was also limited to a short survey into atrocities commited upon neighboring countries based on SADF own archives.
+(Truth and Reconciliation commission, 1998) investigation into atrocities by white South Africans during the course of the apartheid regime was also limited to a short survey into crimes commited upon neighboring countries based on SADF own archives.
 (Truth and Reconciliation commission, 1998)

-such intervention would be installed outdoors. plaster being a fragile material and with no resistance to water, the installation would disintegrate over time through weather conditions. such alludes to the erasure and destruction of information pertaining to the operation by the regime, as well as the secrecy and strategies to not leave evidence of their violence behind. this event is often described as conspiracy of silence by scholars, in which there is an intentional “unawareness” by the majority about a certain event motivated by any form of interest.
+such intervention would be installed outdoors. plaster being an unstable material and with no resistance to water, the installation would disintegrate over time through weather conditions. such alludes to the erasure and destruction of information pertaining to the operation by the regime, as well as the secrecy and strategies to not leave evidence of their violence behind. this event is often described as conspiracy of silence by scholars, in which there is an intentional “unawareness” by the majority about a certain event motivated by any form of interest.
 (Zerubavel, 2010) such culture of silence was also contributed to by SADF soldiers, but more recently have taken it to facebook to share their testimonies

 the idea of installing the piece in Pretoria hasn’t materialized, but remained in the idea and such became the work.